-At first glance, this asymmetrical arrangement looks random.
+At first glance, this asymmetrical arrangement looks accidental.
 On closer inspection you can see that it is carefully arranged so that each shape overlaps the next at a key points in the design.
-There is nothing haphazard about good design.
+There is nothing accidental about good design.

 Less is often More

 During the design process we often pursue the development of an idea into a dead end and it becomes necessary to take a step back and start again.
 Always be prepared to do this and don't force an idea to work.

 Repeating an image may enhance its visual interest but may also weaken its impact as it gets lost in the complexity of a pattern.
 An image can have a stronger identity on its own and may not need much development.

 The '&' sign in our square tile is a printing symbol which seemed a suitable image for a publisher's logo: 'Writers' & 'Critics'.
 The simple addition of some appropriate typography is all it needs to complete the design.

 - 'Edwardian Script', an elegant calligraphic font, was chosen for the word 'Writers' as this stylish black typeface perfectly illustrates the crafts of writing and printing.

 - 'Jokerman', an awkward novelty font, was chosen for 'Critics'.
 Its angry red form bristles with rage as it impertinently stamps on the design.

 - The square green '&' symbol creates a neutral zone between these two adversaries.